forio/front-end-code-standards/readme.md

 .author {}
 ```

-## Selector performance
+## Selector Performance

 Selectors are matched right to left.
 The right most being the key selector.

 Avoiding inefficient key selectors that match large numbers of elements can [speed up page rendering](https://developers.google.com/speed/docs/best-practices/rendering).

-### Avoid a universal key selector.
+### Avoid a Universal Key Selector
 ```css
 body * {...}
 .hide-scrollbars * {...}
 ```
 Allow elements to inherit from ancestors, or use a class to apply a style to multiple elements.

-### Make your rules as specific as possible.
+### Make Your Rules as Specific as Possible
-Prefer class and ID selectors over tag selectors.
+Prefer class and ID selectors over element selectors.

-### Remove redundant qualifiers.
+### Remove Redundant Qualifiers.
 These qualifiers are redundant:
- * ID selectors qualified by class and/or tag selectors
+ * ID selectors qualified by class and/or element selectors
- * Class selectors qualified by tag selectors (when a class is only used for one tag, which is a good design practice anyway).
+ * Class selectors qualified by element selectors (when a class is only used for one tag, which is a good design practice anyway).

 ```css
 /* Not recommended */